ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/mock-ui.md

       image: 'assets/img/oolong.jpg',
       description:
-        'Oolong teas are partially oxidized, giving them a flavor that is not as robust as black teas but also ' + 'not as suble as green teas.
+        'Oolong teas are partially oxidized, giving them a flavor that is not as robust as black teas but also ' + 'not as subtle as green teas.
 Oolong teas often have a flowery fragrance.'
     },
     {
       id: 5,
       name: 'Dark',
       image: 'assets/img/dark.jpg',
       description:
-        'From the Hunan and Sichuan provinces of China, dark teas are flavorful aged probiotic teas that steeps ' + 'up very smooth with slightly sweet notes.'
+        'From the Hunan and Sichuan provinces of China, dark teas are flavorful aged pro-biotic teas that steeps ' + 'up very smooth with slightly sweet notes.'
     },
     {